-This is a list of soldiers that fought and gave their lives for the country we now call home.
+This is a list of Revolutionary War Soldiers that fought and gave their lives for the country we now call home.
 By clicking on the names below you can read more about a few of these brave men, who sacrificed themselves for a better and brighter future for this country.

 This page is constantly under construction, so these are only a few soldiers.
 We will add more with time.